Many employers want to offer great benefits to their employees, but which ones do employees love most?

 - Businesses that cannot afford traditional group health insurance can leverage an HRA as a health benefit that attracts and retains employees.

 - When offered alone, an HRA enable employees to choose an individual health insurance plan that fits their personal needs.
 In this example, employees don't have to settle for a traditional group health plan with coverage gaps.

-- Businesses can also use an HRA alongside traditional group health insurance to further supplement premium costs and out-of-pocket expenses.
+- Businesses can also use a group coverage HRA (GCHRA) alongside traditional group health insurance to help with out-of-pocket expenses and deductibles.

-Note: PeopleKeep's software facilitates two different types of HRAs: the qualified small employer HRA (QSEHRA), and the individual coverage HRA (ICHRA).
-Specific rules such as allowance caps and discrimination rules apply to each one.
-Learn more about the differences between each HERE.
+Note: PeopleKeep's software facilitates three different types of HRAs: the qualified small employer HRA (QSEHRA), the individual coverage HRA (ICHRA), and the GCHRA.
+Specific rules, such as allowance caps and discrimination rules, apply to each one.

 Retirement benefits are a classically popular type of employee benefit.
-Retirement benefits provide employees a safety net, and a retirement solution that allows them to enjoy their lives after ending their careers.
+Retirement benefits provide employees with a safety net and a retirement solution that allows them to enjoy their lives after ending their careers.
 Most importantly, retirement benefits allow individuals to live sustained and comfortable lives.

 Though programs such as Social Security exist as a part of an employee’s retirement, most employees greatly value additional retirement programs that help them begin to save for their life after retiring from a job.
 Many employees often forget to begin saving for retirement, but when their employer offers retirement plans and savings options, it enables employees to begin this important step.